uwspstar/DataStructures-Algorithms/Data-Structure/Nodejs/175 Questions by Difficult/readme.md

   - BFS

 ---

-### Linkedlist
+### LinkedList

 - If given a linked list then
   - Two pointers
   - fast / slow : circle
   - reverse
   - merge

+---

+### Stack

-If recursion is banned then
+- If recursion is banned then
   - Stack
+  - BFS : queue
+  - DFS : stock

+---

-If must solve in-place then
+### If must solve in-place then

+- two pointers, one for loop, one for position
 - Swap corresponding values
 - Store one or more different values in the same pointer

+---

+### Dynamic programming

-If asked for maximum/minumum subarray/subset/options then
+- If asked for maximum/minimum subarray/subset/options then
   - Dynamic programming

+---

+### Heap

-If asked for top/least K items then
+- If asked for top/least K items then
   - Heap
+  - dfs Inorder travel

+---

+### String, Words, Dictionary

-If asked for common strings then
+- If asked for common strings then
   - Map
   - Trie

-Else
+### Sort

+- mergeSort
+- quickSort
+- heapSort

+### BigO

 - Map/Set for O(1) time & O(n) space
 - Sort input for O(nlogn) time and O(1) space
+  - chrome : quickSort
+  - firefox : mergeSort